jren-jane/accumulator-option-pricing/README.md

 ## The analytical pricing method
 - In the case that the knock-out barrier is extremely high, there will be no knock-out.
 And the accumulator is equivalent to a series of call and put options on forwards.
 The value of a forward contract can be calculated by risk-neutral pricing.
 (See file acc_XH.m)
-- The approximation formula for an accumulator option is taken from a paper by Kin Lam, except that possible earlier payoff when a knock-out happens during a settlement period is considered.
+- The approximation formula for an accumulator option is taken from a paper by Kin Lam.
 (See file ana_acc.m)

+## Monte Carlo simulation method
+- Generate a return matrix, and consequently a price matrix under the risk-neutral measure.
+For each observation day:
+-- If it is not

 ## Results
 ![img](https://github.com/jren-jane/accumulator-option-pricing-monte-carlo/blob/259b56847ec0cf76ece44554f56fe2fc3274c200/myplot.png)